 How many of your communication habits change when you cross borders?
+How do different cultures communicate?
 Whether you are traveling for personal or professional reasons, a shift happens when settings change and it often catches us off-guard.
 Culture flows and progresses through marriages, markets, movement, and time.
 How can we communicate within evolving cultures and how can we be sure we’ve been understood?
-And as creative expression through entrepreneurship steadily grows, what now?

 Meyer frames everything under the guise of context, defined as the way messages are conveyed using either single or multiple layers of clarity.
 The opening quote illustrates this point: it is within the unspoken words of context that relationships are formed.
 How different cultures use low-context and high-context is outlined in this chart.

-Illustrated here is the breadth of cultural context within communication.
+Illustrated here is the breadth of communication around the world.
 On the left side of low-context, the message is precise and clear.
 The children are often taught, “Say what you mean and mean what you say.”
 On the other end, high-context communication is nuanced and multi-layered.
 If the words spoken flow like water, what is implied is the undertow guiding the force, and what is explicit is visible to the naked eye, like waves.
 The right side looks for additional meaning when speaking to someone on the left, who is speaking at face value.
 Meyer suggests repetition to hinder misunderstanding.

 On the other column, principles are WHY you are making your case.
 Each concept must first outline a belief that motivates action.
 The process is structured by identifying this belief, or principle, and building an argument from it.
 A discussion can evolve into a debate that strays away from the meeting agenda, but Meyer explains that the principles-first participants might deem this time very well spent.
 No matter which side of the graph you are on, take a moment at the end of the meeting to outline what has been evaluated and agreed by everyone in attendance.